crennis/GPT-PyCord-Bot/README.md

      - Message Content Intent
 3. Get an OpenAI API Key from [OpenAI](https://platform.openai.com/account/api-keys)
 4. Use `docker build -t discord-bot .` to build the Docker Image
-5. Make a folder called `chat`
-6. Make a folder called `config` and create a file called `.env` in the configs folder and add the following:
+5. Make a folder called `config` and create a file called `.env` in the configs folder and add the following:

 ```shell
 DISCORD_TOKEN=Your_Bot_Token
 OPENAI_API_KEY=Your_OpenAI_API_Key
 ```

-7. Run the bot using `docker run -v /path/to/config:/usr/share/dcbot/configs -v /path/to/chat:/usr/share/dcbot/chats -d --name discord-bot discord-bot`
+7. Run the bot using `docker run -v /path/to/config:/usr/share/dcbot/config -d --name discord-bot discord-bot`
-8. To stop the Bot use `docker stop <container-id>`
+8. To stop the Bot use `docker stop discord-bot`

 ## How to use the Bot

 Once the Bot is running and you have invited it to your Server, you can use the following commands:

-- /add text (channel-id) to Add the Bot to listen in a channel.
-The Bot will listen to all messages in that channel and answer them using GPT-3.5.
-The Bot will ignore Messages with a Prefix (Default - $)
-- /add prefix (channel-id) to Add the Bot to listen in a channel.
-The Bot will listen to all messages in that channel that start with the prefix and answer them using GPT-3.5 (Default - !)
-- /remove text/prefix (channel-id) to remove the Bot from listening in a channel.
-- /list text/prefix to list all channels the Bot is listening in.
+- /add - Opens a Dialog to add a new Server to the Bot
+- /setup - Same as Add, but you can change the Channel ID
-- /delete to delete the bots history from specific channels.
+- /remove - Removes the current Channel from the Bot
-- /help to get a list of all commands.
+- /clear - Clears the Message History used by the Bot.
+Does not remove Messages from Discord, only from the Bot
+- /system - Opens a Dialog to change the System-Messege set to the Bot.
+More in OpenAI's Docs
-- /ping to check if the Bot is online.
+- /ping - Checks if the Bot is responding
-- /setup (channelid) (System-Message) Changes the System-Message.
-See OenAI's Documentation for more information.
-[OpenAI Docs](https://platform.openai.com/docs/guides/chat/instructing-chat-models)

-### Future Improvements

-- Currently I am working on an SQLite DB to store all information needed (eg. Servers, Channels, Configs, etc)
-- Also I am working on a way to toggle between GPT 3.5-turbo and GPT-4
-- Need to find and fix Bugs

 ### How to Contribute